tolavinhpham/Unet_Training/README.md

 # Unet_Training
-Training through 5 images with masks.
+Training through 5 images with masks with Unet Structure.